Use the Nvidia Spark-RAPIDS Accelerator for Spark - Amazon EMR

 1. Enable Amazon EMR to install the plugins on your new cluster

-To install plugins, supply the following configuration when creating your cluster:
+To install plugins, supply the following configuration when you create your cluster:

 { "Classification":"spark", "Properties":{ "enableSparkRapids":"true" } }